 During the payroll process, there are sometimes differences between success files and deduction files.

-The new payroll reconciliation process eliminates the need to hold up the payroll disbursement schedule for all clients and instead applies a set of pre-determined “rules” to streamline the process.
+The payroll reconciliation process eliminates the need to hold up the payroll disbursement schedule for all clients and instead applies a set of pre-determined “rules” to streamline the process.

-- reduce the need for back-and-forth communications each payroll period
+- Reduce the need for back-and-forth communications each payroll period.

-- ensure that your employees’ donations get to the recipient organizations in a timely manner
+- Ensure that your employees’ donations get to the recipient organizations in a timely manner.

-- reduce the administrative work for CSR professionals and payroll teams
+- Reduce the administrative work for CSR professionals and payroll teams.

-- provide a better end-user experience through automated notifications of changes to their payroll donations
+- Provide a better end-user experience through automated notifications of changes to their payroll donations.

-- provide us with the ability to commit your payroll consistently each and every time
+- Provide us with the ability to commit your payroll consistently each and every time.

-Here’s how it works
+How it works

 There are two rules that can be set to determine what action to take when a donor’s payroll deduction is over or under the amount requested in Spark.

-When it’s under:
+When it’s under

 The donation amount is prorated to be lower to all recipient charities—this rule will be applied to every client that has adopted the new payroll reconciliation process.

-When it’s over:
+When it’s over

 Overages can occur from time to time based on the funds available, the amounts committed, or even the payroll date itself.
 The most common cause of an overage is simply to account for a shortage from the previous payroll period.
 Overages can be automatically corrected in the next payroll period by applying either “Over Option” described below.

-Over Rule: Option 1 - The excess amount is placed into a users’ Giving Account (recommended)
+Overage option 1: Excess amount is placed into a users’ Giving Account (recommended)

-Over Rule: Option 2 - The donation amount is prorated to be higher to all recipient charities
+Overage option 2: Donation amount is prorated to be higher to all recipient charities

-An email will be sent to any affected users notifying them of the adjustment to their donation(s).
+An email will be sent to any affected users notifying them of the adjustment to their donation.
 If you prefer not to have notifications for your users, please tell your Benevity Client Success Manager.

-I’m in, what’s next?
-Talk to your Client Success Manager and let them know.
+Talk to your Client Success Manager and let them know:

 - Who at your company should be notified when a payroll period is modified.